SECURITIES AND EXCHANGE COMMISSION

 Backlog and Net Authorizations

-The following tables provide select information related to PPD’s backlog and net authorizations as of and for the three months ended June 30, 2021, compared to the three months ended June 30, 2020:
+The following table provides select information related to PPD’s backlog and net authorizations as of and for the three months ended September 30, 2021, compared to the three months ended September 30, 2020:

 |Historical Basis||ASC 606 Direct Basis||ASC 606 Basis|